This tutorial is on making upcycled patchwork denim fabric mache bowls from your old jeans. Best of all, it doesn’t require any sewing.

 - Bulldog clips and pins

-2. Next, cut the jeans scraps into small squares.
-The size of the squares will depend on the size of the fabric bowl you are making.
-For my large denim fruit bowl, I cut the jeans fabric into approximately 5cm squares.
+Step 2: Next, cut the jeans scraps into small squares.
+The size of the squares will depend on the fabric bowl you are making.
+I cut the jeans fabric into approximately 5cm squares for my large denim fruit bowl.
 For a smaller bowl, I’d probably cut smaller squares.

 I used the denim fabric from three different pairs of jeans to give the patchwork more contrast.

-3. The denim fabric bowl was four layers thick.
+Step 3: The fabric mache bowl was four layers thick.
 For the first layer of the bowl, I pasted the front of the squares with Mod Podge.
 They were then stuck face down onto the clingfilm-covered bowl.

-Each patchwork of denim should be totally covered in the glue.
+Each patchwork of fabric should be covered in glue.
 Cover the whole of the outside of the bowl with denim.
 The denim squares will overlap slightly, and you may have to cut some into small pieces to fill small gaps.

-4. Next, cover the first denim patchwork layer with a thick coating of Mod Podge glue.
+Step 4: Cover the first fabric layer with a thick coating of Mod Podge glue.

-5. Then add another layer of denim patchwork squares.
+Step 5: Then add another layer of fabric squares.
 This time paste the wrong side of the denim with glue.

-Top tip: There is a lot of glue used with this upcycle, which can get a bit messy.
+Top tip: There is a lot of glue used with this upcycle, which can get messy.
 I use a glass plate when pasting the glue, which keeps my work surfaces clean.

-6. Next, repeat the last two steps.
-Until the fabric bowl is covered in four layers of denim patchwork.
-The combination of the glue and fabric layers will help make a stiff bowl.
+Step 6: Repeat the last two steps until the fabric bowl is covered in four layers of denim patchwork.
+Combining the glue and fabric layers will help make a stiff bowl.
 You should finish with a final fabric layer, don’t cover this with Mod Podge unless you want the outside of the patchwork denim bowl to be shiny.

-Then, leave the bowl to dry for about 24 hours.
+Then, leave the fabric mache to dry for about 24 hours.

-7. Once the glue has totally dried, carefully lift the patchwork denim off the bowl.
+Step 7: Once the glue has dried, carefully lift the patchwork denim off the bowl.
 The denim should be stiff and easily come away from the mould.
 Then remove the clingfilm from the inside of the bowl.

-8. Even out the rim of the bowl with a pair of scissors.
-To neaten up the denim bowl even more and to add character add a denim waistband rim.
-First, unpick a denim waistband from a pair of jeans using a seam ripper.
+Step 8: Even out the rim of the bowl with a pair of scissors.
+To neaten the denim bowl and add character add a denim waistband rim.
+First, use a seam ripper to unpick a denim waistband from a pair of jeans.
 Unpick the belt loops from the waistband, but keep the label if there is one.

-By the way if the circumference of your bowl is bigger then your waistband, then just use a piece from another waistband to fill the gap.
+By the way, if the circumference of your bowl is bigger than your waistband, use a piece from another waistband to fill the gap.

-The bowl very stiff and robust, the insides can be wiped clean.
-This makes it perfect to use as a fruit bowl or even a bread basket on the table.
-It will match both the denim stenciled table runner and hexagon patchwork placemats, I made.
+The fabric mache bowl is stiff and robust; the insides can be wiped clean.
+This makes it perfect for a fruit bowl or even a bread basket on the table.
+It will match the denim table runner and hexagon patchwork placemats I made.